christophe-cerin/Ecoindex-Revisited/README.md

 ```

 Anyway, please, read first the headers of Python programs for usage.
 You may also play with some internal variables.

+## Analysis of the dataset

+File analysis.ipynb corresponds to a Jupyter notebook making some data analysis over file url_4ecoindex_dataset.csv.
+It aims to check how different the new EcoIndex and the historical EcoIndex, faced quantiles updates.
+Visualization helps to quantify the differences.